kmgmedia/saleschatbotfile/TESTING_GUIDE.md

 **Bot not responding?**

 - Check if webhook is active at https://saleschatbotfile.vercel.app
-- OpenAI might be rate-limited (bot will use fallback responses - this is OK!)
+- Google Gemini might be rate-limited (bot will use fallback responses - this is OK!)

 ---